Stop Spending and Start Saving

 Through its marketing, Coke has associated itself with these activities, people drinking a “refreshing” Coke on a hot day at the beach or after a hard-fought game.

-And it doesn’t hurt that the people drinking the Cokes are fit and attractive.
+And it doesn’t hurt that the people drinking the Cokes in the ads are fit and attractive.

 These images and their messages worm their way into our unconscious.
 Now we want a Coke not only in instances when we feel thirsty but also when we’re on the beach or after a game (or merely at a game) or even when we just see a Coke sign.